QuantStack/quantstack.github.io/src/components/fundable/descriptions/ParquetNullOptimizations.md

 We propose to optimize the conversion of null values from Parquet in Arrow C++ for flat (non-nested) data:

-1. decoding Parquet definition levels directly into a Arrow validity bitmap, rather than using an intermediate representation as 16-bit integers;
+1. decoding Parquet definition levels directly into an Arrow validity bitmap, rather than using an intermediate representation as 16-bit integers;

 2. avoiding decoding definition levels entirely when a data page's statistics shows